Horse Nutrition for Shedding Season

 - Minerals are equally crucial to a horse’s coat and skin, especially during shedding.
 Of particular note are the trace minerals copper and zinc.

-- Copper and zinc both work with melanin, the pigment for hair color.
+- Copper and zinc both interact with melanin, the pigment that determines hair color.
 Hair bleaches and fades when your horse’s diet lacks appropriate copper and zinc.
 You may notice reddening or yellowing of manes and tails, too.

 - Copper also supports collagen production in the skin, which helps maintain its physical structure.
 An average horse needs 100 to 120 mg of copper in the diet per day.

-- Zinc supports cell division, which is necessary for new hair growth at any time of year.
+- Zinc supports cell division, which is necessary for year-round hair growth.
 Most horses need 400 mg per day of zinc for optimal health.

 Amino Acids and Proteins

 - Hair and hooves are comprised mainly of the protein keratin.
 Proteins are a collection of amino acid chains linked by peptide bonds.
 Ten of the 21 amino acids horses use for protein production are essential.
-The horse can’t make these ten amino acids.
-Your horse needs these essential amino acids in their diet for adequate synthesis of keratin.
+The horse can’t make these ten ingredients – they must be in the diet.

 - Horses can obtain some protein from hay and pasture, and their protein needs vary.
 An ornamental pasture horse’s crude protein intake should be about 8.5% of their food.
 Working horses need a crude protein level of 12% in their feed.
 Most bagged feeds will indicate the protein content per serving.